Reigate Grammar School: International Headmasters

-Controversy
+Relationship with Dunottar School

-In 2013 the school offered to give financial support to Dunottar School in Reigate, and in return Reigate Grammar School would help manage Dunottar.
+In 2013 the school offered to give financial support to struggling local independent girls' school Dunottar School in Reigate, and in return Reigate Grammar School would help manage Dunottar.
 Then in late 2013 it was announced that Dunottar would be closed due to dwindling pupil numbers and poor finances.
-This caused uproar from the current parents, who planned to manage the school themselves.
-Reasons for the planned take-over include the selling of Dunottar's school property to fund the new Centre of Learning at Reigate Grammar School.
-However Reigate Grammar School was unsuccessful and the parents had Dunottar school sign a 10-year contract with United Learning after negotiations.
-As a result, the new Centre of Learning was funded by the Reigate-based Peter Harrison Foundation.
+This caused uproar from the current Dunottar parents, who instead developed a plan to manage the school themselves.
+As a result the Reigate Grammar School relationship was not progressed and the parents had Dunottar school sign a 10-year contract with United Learning after negotiations.